-Xeriscape water savings from Buffalograss and no-grass landscapes (as compared to traditional St. Augustine grass landscapes) averages 31 percent, about 175 gallons per day (gpd).
+The difference in water consumption between a xeriscape with no grass or Buffalograss as compared to traditional St. Augustine grass landscapes averages 31 percent, about 175 gallons per day (gpd).
 This confirmatory estimate is within the bounds of the expected water consumption savings based on previous research.
-The absolute reduction in water consumption appears to be constant over all lot sizes and house values, thus the greatest opportunity for percentage savings will be in lower and middle house value areas without irrigation systems.
+The absolute reduction in water consumption appears to be constant over lot sizes and house values, therefore the greatest opportunity for percentage savings will be in lower and middle house value areas without irrigation systems.